THEVAPERSGUIDE

 • Need portability for pocket carry or discreet public use

-• Prefer minimalist simplicity over feature-packed complexity
+• Prefer something simple over feature-packed

 The Bottom Line